Kripner/nanoproof/README.md

 rev = "89c6801f9f05cf63105d66843ed70b1e4ceb0c69"
 ```

-Then add an import in the root module (e.g. `my_project/MyProject.lean`) so that `lake build`
+Then add an import in the root module (e.g. `my_project/MyProject.lean`) so
-actually builds the dependency:
+that `lake build` actually builds the dependency:

 ```lean
 import FormalConjecturesForMathlib.Analysis.SpecialFunctions.NthRoot
 import FormalConjectures.Util.Answer
 ```

-Finally, run `lake update && lake build` in the project directory.
-The `lake update` step
+Finally, run `lake update && lake build` in the project directory. `lake
-fetches dependencies and downloads the mathlib cache (pre-built `.olean` files).
+update` fetches dependencies and downloads the prebuilt `.olean` cache.

-Note: the `formal_conjectures` revision must be compatible with your Lean version.
-The rev above
+The `formal_conjectures` revision must be compatible with your Lean version.
-works with Lean v4.27.0.
+The rev above is known to work with Lean v4.27.0.

-### Starting the LeanTree Server
+## Prerequisite: LeanTree server(s)

-For Mathlib-only (e.g. training data extraction):
+For Mathlib-only setups (e.g. SFT data extraction):

 ```bash
 leanserver --project-path /path/to/leantree_project/ \